immutable/unreal-immutable-sdk/README.md

 ## How to Add Game Bridge Asset to Packaged Resources

-1. Open Unreal Editor in the lowest supported version i.e, 4.26 for this Plugin.
+1. Open Unreal Editor in the lowest supported version (i.e. 4.26) for this Plugin.
 2. Open Content Drawer
 3. Navigate to Plugins -> Immutable Content -> Packages Resources
-4. Delete the existing imported asset if you wish to replace with new one
+4. Delete the existing imported `index.uasset`
-5. Right Click and Import the `index.js` file
+5. Right click and import the `index.js` file
    ![Import Asset](Docs/ImportAsset.png)

 ## Contributing